 However, we rested our weary and travel-ached bones in a quaint, backyard town of Darien, population 1,500, where we learned to live slow and enjoy the Golden Isles sunset along the saltwater marsh and we promised never to sail the high seas ever again.

-We loved our country and my mother, my sister and I became proud, naturalized citizens and upon graduation from high school, I decided to break our family promise of dismissing the seas so that I could give something back for the country that gave me such great hope and fulfill the dream I established when I first laid eyes on the massive carrier in Singapore.
+We loved our country and my mother, my sister and I became proud, naturalized citizens upon graduation from high school, I decided to break our family promise of dismissing the seas so that I could give something back to the country that gave me such great hope and fulfill the dream I established when I first laid eyes on the massive carrier in Singapore.

 My first duty station after boot camp in frigid Great Lakes, Illinois was initial training school in Dam Neck, Virginia Beach to become a radar operator aboard the fast frigate, USS Francis Hammond (FF-1067) stationed in Yokosuka Japan.
 It was a small ship of barely over 200 and we were one, tight family who embraced our new culture and country with respect and admiration.